AIF-development-team/adsorption-file-parser/README.rst

 Adsorption File Parser
 ======================

-A pure python parser to nearly all sorption files from various instrumentation manufacturers.
+A pure python parser to sorption files from various instrumentation manufacturers.
 It comes with minimal dependencies and maximum flexibility.

 Currently supports: